Aaditya0018/TCS_Apple_Assesment_1/README.md

 ```
 7. Visit the app in browser
 http://127.0.0.1:8000

-## ✅ Task 2: RAG System for File Ingestion + Question Answering
-1. Users can upload a file (e.g., a resume).

-2. Text is extracted, chunked, embedded, and stored in a ChromaDB vector database.

-3. Users can ask questions specific to the content of that file.

-4. Relevant chunks are retrieved and passed as context to TinyLLaMA to generate an answer.
-5. Updated Readme file

-## 🔍 The steps to run Task 2 are the same as Task 1 (Steps 1–7).
+## 🔍 Getting Started After Launch
-Once the app is running in the browser:
+Once the application is running in your browser:

-1. Upload a PDF file using the upload option in the UI (e.g., your resume).
+1. Upload a PDF Document
+Use the upload option in the interface to upload a PDF file (e.g., your resume or any document you want to query).

+2. Ask a Question
-2. After upload, type a question related to the content of that file.
+After the file is successfully uploaded and processed, enter a question related to the content of the document.

+3. Receive Contextual Answers
-3. Click on the Ask button to receive a contextual answer based on the uploaded document.
+Click the Ask button to get a precise, context-aware answer generated using the content of your uploaded file.

+## 🔍 RAG Startegies Used.
+### Basic RAG
+1. Embeds the user query using Sentence Transformers.
+2. Retrieves top k (default: 3) relevant text chunks from the vector database (ChromaDB).
+3. Simple, fast, and efficient for straightforward questions.

+### Reranked RAG
+1. Initially retrieves more chunks (default: 10) using the query embedding.

+2. Then re-scores these chunks using a CrossEncoder (semantic similarity between query and chunk).

+3. The top 3 most relevant chunks are selected based on the reranking score.

+### Multi-query RAG
+1. Generates multiple reformulations of the original question using a T5-based query rewriter.

+2. Runs vector search for each reformulated query.

+3. Aggregates results from all queries, removes duplicates, and selects top relevant chunks (up to 5).

 ## 🔍 RAG Pipeline
 1. Text Extraction: via PyMuPDF (fitz)